captain118/OSCP-TunnelMonitor/README.md

 # OSCP-TunnelMonitor

 Have you had trouble with ligolo dropping your tunnel?
 Has it cost you precious minutes on your OSCP?
 ME TOO!!
 I wrote this script to monitor my connection to a remote system in the background and use the gnome builtin notification system to alert me when it drops.
+Just provide it with an ip with an optional port for a system on he other side of the tunnel.

 I hope this helps you like it helped me.